GoofGarage/Win11Clean/01_INITIAL_SETUP.md

    This will take 2 to 4 minutes on a modern solid state drive.
 5. Windows Setup will restart the computer in 10 seconds, or you can click the ***"Restart now"*** button.

    After restarting, Setup will continue.
+   It is possible that Windows may again boot immediately from the USB/Flash drive, restarting the setup process, depending on the boot order you have configured in your computer's BIOS.
+If this is the case, exit setup, and remove the USB/Flash drive before the computer restarts.

    It will then restart again during the process before allowing you to start configuring Windows for the first time.

 ---